Angela Lansbury plays her trump card…

 This film had a wonderfully eerie premise.
 The film initially released just before John F Kennedy assassination makes it all the more chilling with the many conspiracy theories this event evoked.
 The film was withdrawn from cinemas back in the 1960s with the reason for this up for much online debate.
 Suggestions including it out of respect for the President, and the surrounding conspiracy theories.
 But it’s commonly thought that the audiences had lost interest.

 Sinatra I believe was seen in his defining role as a dramatic actor.
 I’d confirm from my own experience you’d easily forget his more musical roles and instead admire his acting talents during this movie.
 I was enthralled by his portrayal of this character and his strong performance in this role.
-This in contrast to other acting musicians, who in less effective acting portrayals you expect to burst into song or a dance.
+This is in contrast to other acting musicians, who in less effective acting portrayals you expect to burst into song or a dance.

 Harvey, as the unwitting assassin gave a powerful and vulnerable performance.
 But it was a tragically sad role too.
 Like all tragic characters, you hope things would turn out better for him.
 The plot has a few red herrings thrown in which add to the suspense.